catalyst-fp7/documents/interoperability/interoperability.md

 As mentioned in the section on [Pseudonymisation support][], we would use randomized information for user lists.

+Otherwise, user account information will include users being parts of certain groups or having certain roles (such as "moderators"), for the purposes of visualizations that need this information (as shown by Wikitalia.)
+Those can and should be expressed in SIOC, where groups and roles are opaque resources.
+There does not seem to be a need for the components to understand the semantics of the roles and groups, so this will fall outside the scope of this specification.

 ### Example data: user information